Mammy stereotype: Fictional characteristics

-The mammy is usually portrayed as an older woman, overweight, and dark skinned.
+The mammy is usually portrayed as an older woman, overweight, and dark-skinned.
 She is an idealized figure of a caregiver: amiable, loyal, maternal, non-threatening, obedient, and submissive.
 The mammy figure demonstrates deference to white authority.
 On occasion, the mammy is also depicted as a sassy woman.
 She is devoted to her enslavers/employers and her primary goal in life is to care for their needs.
 In some portrayals, the mammy has a family of her own.
 But her caregiving duties always come first, leading to the mammy being portrayed as a neglectful parent or grandparent.
-And while the mammy is devoted to her white family, she often treats her own family poorly.
+And while the mammy is devoted to her European-American family, she often treats her own family poorly.
 Moreover, she has no black friends.

 Melissa Harris-Perry describes the relationship between the mammy and other African Americans in Sister Citizen: Shame, Stereotypes, and Black Women in America (2011) by summarizing that "Mammy was not a protector or defender of black children or communities.
 She represented a maternal ideal, but not in caring for her own children.
-Her love, doting, advice, correction, and supervision were reserved exclusively for white women and children."
+Her love, doting, advice, correction, and supervision were reserved exclusively for women of European descent and children."

 This stereotype contrasts with the Jezebel stereotype, which depicts younger African-American women as conniving and promiscuous.
 The mammy is occasionally depicted as a religious woman.
 More often than not, the mammy is an asexual figure, "devoid of any personal desires that might tempt her to sin".
 This helps the mammy serve as both a confidante and a moral guide to her young charges, capable of keeping them in line.

 Kimberly Wallace-Sanders includes other characteristics of the mammy in Mammy: A Century of Race, Gender, and Southern Memory (2008): A large dark body, a round smiling face, a deeply sonorous and effortlessly soothing voice, a raucous laugh.
 Her personal attributes include infinite patience, self-deprecating wit, an implicit understanding and acceptance of her own inferiority, and her devotion to whites.
-The mammy was also large-breasted, desexualized, and potentially hostile towards Black men.
+The mammy was also large-breasted, desexualized, and potentially hostile towards men of African descent.
 Many of these characteristics were denied to African-American female slaves but were generally attributed to the mammy.